Ouest-France/cdp/README.md

     --path=<path>                                              Path to validate [default: configurations].
     --put=<file>                                               Put file to artifactory.
     --release-custom-name=<release_name>                       Customize release name with namespace-name-<release_name>
+    --release-namespace-name                                   Force the release to be created with the namespace name.
+Same as  to --release-project-name if --namespace-name is not set. [default]
     --release-project-branch-name                              Force the release to be created with the project branch name.
     --release-project-env-name                                 Force the release to be created with the job env name.define in gitlab
     --release-shortproject-name                                Force the release to be created with the shortname (first letters of word + id) of the Gitlab project